 The sections below will cover these in more detail.

-A healthcare provider may recommend trying a nonsurgical method of removal first.
-This may include:
+A doctor may recommend trying a nonsurgical method of removal first.

 - using liquid nitrogen, or cryotherapy, to freeze and then thaw the cyst, which can reduce its size but does not prevent the fluid from building up again

 - draining the cyst by making a puncture, though this may need to take place several times